 - Pell Grant Duration of Eligibility

-- The duration of a student's eligibility to receive Pell Grant funds will be reduced from 18 semesters to 12 semesters.
+- The maximum time a student may be eligible to receive Pell Grant funds is 12 full-time semesters.
 A percentage is calculated for students not attending full-time.

 - Disbursement of Aid

 - Financial aid amounts are based on credit hours enrolled, course level, academic progress, funding, and program regulations.
 If a student drops, withdraws, fails, or does not attend courses, awards will be adjusted or canceled.
 The student will be responsible for any overpayments.